armory/documentation/_spinnaker_user_guides/kayenta.md

 If the canary runs to completion, and all the intervals scored above "Pass", the stage will be considered a success.
 If *any* interval fell into the grey area between Marginal and Pass, the stage will end with a failure, although it will not have been pre-emptively cancelled.
-This is intented to allow someone to look at the marginal responses and make their own evaluation of whether or not the pipeline should continue.
+This is intended to allow someone to look at the marginal responses and make their own evaluation of whether or not the pipeline should continue.